Professor of English & American Studies

 Graduate Supervision Interests

 Reed has supervised more than twenty dissertations while at WSU, and dozens of master's theses on a variety of topics in literature and American Studies.
 Three recent thesis titles can suggest the range of his interests: "Queer Temporality in Multiethnic US Literatures," "Digital NDNs/Indians," and "Narrating Other Natures: A Third Wave Ecocritical Approach to Toni Morrison, Ruth Ozeki, and Octavia Butler."
-Reed is currently on leave at York University in Toronto, but is very open to working with new graduate students interested in post-1960s US fiction, ecocriticism, social movement literatures, or other topics in the politics of culture in a late 20th or 21st century US context.
+Reed is currently on leave at York University in Toronto, but is very open to working with new graduate students interested in digital humanities, post-1960s US fiction, ecocriticism, social movement literatures, or other topics in the politics of culture in a late 20th or 21st century US context.